jkrup/pwatch/README.md

       ${'$ pwatch 4030'.cyan}

-    – Run in background with a &
+    – Run a chained process in background with a &

       ${'$ sleep 10 | pwatch &'.cyan}
 ```